What is a Limited Liability Company?

 - The members of the LLC get somewhat or full protection from the acts and obligations of the LLC depending on the state laws.

-- Even a single natural person can start an LLC if it is not restricted by the state.
+- Even a single natural person can start an LLC if the state does not restrict it.

 Disadvantages of Limited Liability Company